 • A doctoral program ranked third in the nation is just one offering of the School of Criminal Justice, as well as bachelor’s degrees and a master’s degree available both online and on campus.

-• The School of Human Services focuses on Exercise and Public Health Education and Sports Administration and offers a bachelor’s degree in Substance Abuse Counseling both on-site and online.
+• The School of Human Services focuses on Exercise and Public Health Education and Sports Administration and offers a bachelor’s degree in Substance Abuse Counseling both on site and online.

 • Web Development.
 Cybersecurity.
 Networking.
 The School of Information Technology includes instruction on those as well as accelerated programs that offer the unique opportunity to earn an IT bachelor’s degree and one of four master’s degrees at the same time.

 The College encourages innovation.
-CECH’s Arlitt Child and Family Research and Education Center is one of the oldest demonstration preschools in the US, founded in 1925 as the University of Cincinnati Nursery School.
+CECH’s Arlitt Child and Family Research and Education Center is one of the oldest demonstration pre-schools in the US, founded in 1925 as the University of Cincinnati Nursery School.

 UC embraces diversity.
 The College’s Center for Hope and Justice Education supports inquiry-based professional development by uniting teachers and students with the community to bring about more humane and inclusive educational practices.
-We prepare students to have a positive impact and to be contributing members to society.
+We prepare students to have a positive impact and to be contributing members of society.

 CECH is home to nationally recognized faculty who have knowledge and expertise in various academic disciplines.
 Students get the highest level of support—academically and professionally.